Is There a Dimmer Outlook Ahead for Caesars Entertainment Inc. (CZR)?

 Sponsored

-CZR currently public float of 204.86M and currently shorts hold a 6.26% ratio of that float.
-Today, the average trading volume of CZR was 4.15M shares.
+The average price from analysts is $79.50, which is $36.39 above the current price.
+CZR currently public float of 204.86M and currently shorts hold a 5.71% ratio of that float.
+Today, the average trading volume of CZR was 4.17M shares.

 CZR’s Market Performance

-CZR stocks went down by -3.57% for the week, with a monthly drop of -9.38% and a quarterly performance of -41.17%, while its annual performance rate touched -56.78%.
-The volatility ratio for the week stands at 5.55% while the volatility levels for the past 30 days are set at 6.17% for Caesars Entertainment Inc. The simple moving average for the period of the last 20 days is -0.43% for CZR stocks with a simple moving average of -46.61% for the last 200 days.
+CZR stocks went up by 9.15% for the week, with a monthly jump of 20.21% and a quarterly performance of -30.54%, while its annual performance rate touched -47.30%.
+The volatility ratio for the week stands at 5.48% while the volatility levels for the past 30 days are set at 6.08% for Caesars Entertainment Inc. The simple moving average for the period of the last 20 days is 12.48% for CZR stocks with a simple moving average of -37.83% for the last 200 days.

 Analysts’ Opinion of CZR